-The good news is that you may be eligible to recover monetary compensation to fund your recovery, especially if someone else was responsible for your injury.
+The good news is that you may be eligible to recover monetary compensation to fund your recovery, especially if someone else was responsible for your injury, or if you had a slip and fall.
 However, you will need to contact an experienced personal injury lawyer to help you file your injury claim so you can focus on recovery.

 If you are unsure how to pick the right attorney for your case, the information in this Dolman Law’s post can help you understand what a personal injury lawyer does and how to pick one.